 - h.
 Recording: why it is imperative to record all suspicions, allegations or actions taken around child protection (it protects the child, the organisation and the personnel dealing with it).
 Recording must be timely, relevant, record facts separate from opinions.
-Clear links to recording forms and where they can be found should be included here. - i.
+Completed records should only be accessed on a need-to-know basis and be seen by staff members, such as DSL and the reporting member of staff; external agencies such as police, courts and child protection agencies - i.
 Confidentiality and Duty to Share Information section: all decisions about information sharing following a child protection referral are made by local statutory child protection agencies within the provisions of the Children Act (section 17/47 protocols).
 Your child protection policy needs to include clear guidance about when to share information with other agencies and on what basis (for example, concerns that a child is being harmed or could be at risk of harm overrides the requirement to maintain confidentiality).
-The requirement to share information on a need to know basis should be stated.
+The requirement to share information on a need-to-know basis should be stated.
 Statements like 'confidentiality will be maintained at all times' should be avoided since this is not always possible.
+Best practice is to inform the adult or child who made the alleged abuse, that they will be kept informed, where possible, in an age-appropriate way.

 - j.
 Safe Recruitment: what is the community's policy on safe recruitment for staff and volunteers?
 This should refer to the requirement to carry out relevant DBS checks and to take references from and have conversations with previous employers and volunteering placements, including other Masorti communities where relevant. - k.
 Whistleblowing: a child protection policy should include clear whistleblowing procedures.
-We encourage you to name Masorti Judaism's DSL as an address for whistleblowing in the event that safeguarding concerns are not being dealt with appropriately within the community.
-Masorti Judaism's DSL will respond to any such concerns by following up with the DSL of the community in question, supporting them in taking the appropriate action, or by referring any incident which has not been properly dealt with to the statutory authorities as required.
+Masorti Judaism's DSLs are listed below for whistleblowing in the event that safeguarding concerns are not being dealt with appropriately within the community.
+Masorti Judaism's DSLs will respond to any such concerns by following up with the DSL of the community in question, supporting them in taking the appropriate action or by referring any incident which has not been properly dealt with to the statutory authorities as required.
+Whistleblowing procedure and policy should take into account the Public Interest Disclosure Act of 1998 which protects the workers making alleged abuse claims which are in accordance with the Act's provisions and in the public interest. - It is important to distinguish between safeguarding and child protection.
+Safeguarding policy includes what we do to keep all children safe whereas child protection policy informs us of steps we take when we become aware of a specific child being harmed or at risk of abuse.
+Typically, both policies are needed. - Policies regulating safeguarding for children and adults at risk of harm should be written separately as they refer to different pieces of legislation and are dealt with by separate statutory departments.